 Carp is one of the most popular fish for people who practice this method, with good reason!

 They usually stay close to mid-level water near river banks or shorelines which makes them easy targets for those using bows instead of rods.

-The best areas tend to be hard to find by boat so you may have swum into the area from the bank rather than paddle across on a raft-like normal fisher would do.
+The best areas tend to be hard to find by boat so you may have swum into the area from the bank rather than paddle across on a kayak like a normal angler would do.

-Before going ahead with the list of baits, let me tell you that bread is the best carp bait.
+Before going ahead with the list of baits, let me tell you that bread is the best bait for carp.
 I have caught a lot of carp using bread as bait.

 It is easily available too and you will not have any trouble finding it.
 It costs very little so that’s another advantage of using it as carp bait.

-Sweets are also excellent baits for catching carp.
+Sweet corn is also excellent bait for catching carp.
 They are sticky and their smell lasts long even if they get wet.
 It’s also cheap and you can buy them from any shop easily.